-- a desk-based review of available reports which include geological, hydrological and topographical information; - peat depth surveys and peat augering; - geomorphological mapping of the Proposed Alignment to identify the prevailing conditions influencing the potential for, or any evidence of, active, incipient or relict peat instability, including identification of the location and photographic record, as appropriate; - reporting on evidence of any active, incipient or relict peat instability, and the potential risk of future instability, describing the likely causes and contributory factors; - identification of potential controls to be imposed on the Contractors for the Works to minimise the risk of peat instability occurring at the Proposed Alignment; and - provide recommendations for further work or specific construction methodologies to suit the ground conditions at the Proposed Alignment to mitigate any significant risk of potential peat instability.
+- a desk-based review of available reports which include geological, hydrological and topographical information; - peat depth surveys and peat augering; - geomorphological mapping of the Alternative Alignment to identify the prevailing conditions influencing the potential for, or any evidence of, active, incipient or relict peat instability, including identification of the location and photographic record, as appropriate; - reporting on evidence of any active, incipient or relict peat instability, and the potential risk of future instability, describing the likely causes and contributory factors; - identification of potential controls to be imposed on the Contractors for the Works to minimise the risk of peat instability occurring at the Alternative Alignment; and provide recommendations for further work or specific construction methodologies to suit the ground conditions at the Alternative Alignment to mitigate any significant risk of potential peat instability.

-Construction of the Proposed Alignment would only increase the risk of peat slope instability if good geotechnical construction practice is ignored, and it is a requirement of all power infrastructure developments to follow a very carefully worded and designed Construction and Environmental Management Plan (CEMP) which incorporates the recommendations of the PLHRA.
+Construction of the Alternative Alignment would only increase the risk of peat slope instability if good geotechnical construction practice is ignored, and it is a requirement of all power infrastructure developments to follow a very carefully worded and designed Construction and Environmental Management Plan (CEMP) which incorporates the recommendations of the PLHRA and any future updates to the PLHRA following further investigation and design.